dxxxxy/Icarus/README.md

 - Watermark ![Watermark](.github/watermark.png)

 ## Lightweightness
-- Everything is created and stored on client init.
 - Everything is rendered using libraries present on runtime.
-- Small size, no extra-dependencies, no bloatware.
+- Other than importing this library, nothing is needed.
+- Everything is created and stored on client preInit.
+- Reflected data is cached and accessed quicker.
+- Only dependent on the Reflections library.

 ## Menu (as of 09/02/2022) is fully functional:
 ![icarus.gif](.github/icarus.gif)